 Startup Security Toolkit

-If your company is not ready for a dedicated security lead yet, that does not mean you have to stay disorganised.
-This toolkit helps lean teams build practical baseline control with lightweight structure.
+If your company is not ready for a dedicated cyber security lead yet, that does not mean you have to stay disorganised.
+The Startup Cyber Security Toolkit helps small teams create visibility, basic control, and usable operating structure without heavy tooling or enterprise-style overhead.

-What startups need before they need a full-time security function
+What startups need before they need a full-time cyber security function

 Visibility

-Know the assets, systems, vendors, and data your business actually depends on.
+Know the assets, systems, vendors, and data your business actually depends on instead of relying on memory and scattered notes.

 Basic control

-Define access, leaver handling, and critical review points before the team grows more complex.
+Define access, leaver handling, ownership, and review points before the team grows more complex.

 Tracking